This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Eucalyptus essential oil isn’t for everyday but it’s your friend during cold and flu season.
-The smallest of sniffs will sent its minty-camphor scent through your nose and sinuses and deep into your lungs.
+The tiniest whiff of eucalyptus essential oil will send its minty-camphor scent through your nose and sinuses and deep into your lungs.
 It practically pushes its way through, making it perfect for when you’re feeling fed up with being stuffed up.
 You can use the essential oil in a diffuser, on a cotton pad, or fresh in the shower.
-You can also make this herbal eucalyptus soap recipe.
+You can also use it to make eucalyptus soap.
+Having a bar on hand during cold wintery mornings not only helps clear up congestion while showering, but it’s a sweet and uplifting scent that is sure to put a spring in your step.

-It’s cleansing and bubbly but most importantly, it helps to refresh and open airways.
-Not only that, but by washing with it, some of that scent will stay with you through the day, working to keep you feeling your best for a lot longer.
+This eucalyptus soap recipe follows the cold-process soapmaking method and the bars it creates are cleansing and bubbly.
+Most importantly, using the soap can help to refresh and open airways.
+When washing with it, some of that scent will stay with you through the day, working to keep you feeling your best for a lot longer.

 Eucalyptus soap that matches eucalyptus leaves